arpitbbhayani/revine-docs/commands.md

  - the direction of movement
  - the distance to be covered

-To move a shape named `hello` in the `RIGHT` direction by `50` units, the command we write is
+To move a shape named `greeting` in the `RIGHT` direction by `50` units, the command we write is

 ```
-MOVE hello RIGHT 50
+MOVE greeting RIGHT 50
 ```

 ![Revine Command Example](https://user-images.githubusercontent.com/4745789/136777488-4e2bd63e-889e-41cf-af7c-59f88e0a4aa8.gif)